tdwg/bdq/tg2/_review/docs/maintenance/index.md

-**NOTE** This is a placeholder for the BDQ Core Maintenance document
+**NOTE** This is a placeholder for the BDQ Core Maintenance document, which has it's source in tg2/core/generation/Maintainance.md.

 # Preliminary suggested guidance for maintainers